folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Influencers talk down 'cause I'm not with the basic shit" > Influencers

-* Here Kendrick seems to criticizing social media influencers who "parade in gluttony without givin' truth to the youth".
+* Here, Kendrick seems to be criticizing social media influencers who "parade in gluttony without givin' truth to the youth."
 These influencers are often followed by thousands or even millions of impressionable young people.
-Once they amass a significant number of followers, these particular influencers profit from convincing young people that they need to buy sponsored products which may then lead young people to steal money through credit card scams.
+Once they amass a significant number of followers, these particular influencers profit from convincing young people that they need to buy sponsored products, which may then lead young people to steal money through credit card scams.

-* It is worth noting that in the years prior to the release of "Watch the Party Die" several social science research studies published papers which found [connections between materialistic social media content and problematic consumption behavior among young people](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2022.870614/full).
+* It is worth noting that in the years prior to the release of "Watch the Party Die," several social science research studies published papers that found [connections between materialistic social media content and problematic consumption behavior among young people](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2022.870614/full).

-* To further magnify their influence, these influencers seem to have a pattern of exalting themsevles so that they can "talk down" at people like Kendrick.
+* To further magnify their influence, these influencers seem to have a pattern of exalting themselves so that they can "talk down" to people like Kendrick.

 {{< /details >}}